 The average person nowadays has evolved a slight tilt downward in their posture from frequent smartphone usage.
 We have never spent more time looking down during the entirety of the existence of our species.
 Now, there aren’t actually any stats on that.
 But think about it — on the subways, at the beach, on the bus, at home, at work, at school — everyone’s eyes are glued to their devices.
 No one looks at the world that’s passing by.
 So if you feel that you spend too much time on the phone, here are a few options for you to disconnect from such distractions.

 This is a simple solution, but an extremely effective one.
 There is something that psychologists call the “Zeigarnik Effect.”
 It basically means that a “loop” opens up when you hear the ding of the notification bell.
 And you find yourself itching to check it out.
 It could be important, life and death, right?
 The “loop” does not close until you have opened the app to see what the notification was about.

 Receive selected content straight into your inbox.

 But what usually happens is the app sucks you in with more interesting info, and you don’t end up putting the device down for the next 15 minutes.
 The app companies are smart and they’ve built their apps to make you get the most short-term pleasure possible.
-So the first step is to not fall in the trap by switching off the notifications and alerts.
+So the first step is to not fall into the trap by switching off the notifications and alerts.